ETS-ReactNative4/C4BTV_Mobile_Stack_Training/lesson-01_Getting-Setup/02-Getting-Setup-On-Mac.md

 ## Install Virtual Box

 With Expo, you can use your own phone to run and debug your app.
 Nonetheless having an emulator to test different phones is extremely useful.
+Genymotion and Virtual Box make configuring and running Android emulators quite easy.

 1. Genymotion requires VirtualBox, a virtual machine engine from Oracle.
 Install it by downloading it from the Virtual Box website: https://www.virtualbox.org/wiki/Downloads
     ![Alt](assets/mac/virtual-box-download.png "Virtual Box Site")